simvisa logo

 If approved, the investor and, if any, the investor’s spouse and children under the age of 21 will receive conditional permanent residence and thus green cards that expire in 2 years.
 In the 90-day period prior to the expiration of the 2-year green card, a petition to remove conditions on residence must be filed.

-Temporary worker visas are granted to workers who plan to return to their home countries after a temporary stay in the U.S. This program allows employers to bring in foreign national employees for specific projects and work as well as allows foreign investors and entrepreneurs to invest into the United States.
+Temporary worker visas are granted to employees who plan to return to their home countries after a stay in the U.S. Through these visas, employers can bring in foreign national workers for specific projects, and foreign investors and entrepreneurs can travel to the U.S. to conduct business:

-The E-2 visa is designed for foreign nationals making substantial investments in a U.S. business.
-This visa encourages economic growth by enabling eligible treaty investors and their employees to actively manage their investments and contribute to the U.S. economy.
+• E-2 Visa: This visa encourages economic growth by enabling eligible investors and their employees to actively manage their investments and contribute to the U.S. economy.

-The H-1B is the most common employment-based immigrant visa for temporary skilled workers.
-H-1Bs are granted through a lottery system.
+• H-1B Visa: The most common employment-based nonimmigrant visa for temporary skilled workers, H-1Bs are granted through a lottery system.

-The TN allows accountants, engineers, lawyers, pharmacists, scientists, teachers, and other professionals with advanced degrees to temporarily enter the U.S. from Mexico or Canada.
+• TN Visa: Accountants, engineers, lawyers, pharmacists, scientists, teachers, and other professionals with advanced degrees from Canada and Mexico can temporarily work in the U.S. with this visa.

-Employers use Q visas as employment-based immigrant visas to hire foreign workers for cultural exchange programs that teach Americans about the foreign country's history, culture, and traditions.
+• Q-1 Visa: This visa is used to hire foreign workers for cultural exchange programs that teach Americans about the history, culture, and traditions of the worker’s country.

 Secure Your Family's Immigration Future